MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

 Thus, there are two cases:

  1. Your maps _d1, _d2 etc. all have the same exact sessions This is simple, use 'Batch import bSpine map'.
 You will be prompted for the first map (you should select _d1).
-Once this is done, you need to hit all the buttons in '(2) fix' to complete the import and then 'save map' in the main map manager 3 panel.
+Once this is done, you need to hit all the buttons in '(2) fix' to complete the import and then 'save map' in the main Map Manager panel.

  2. Your maps _d1, _d2 etc. have different sessions.
 	<span style="color:red">This DOES NOT WORK.</span>